pingcap/docs/tidb-configuration-file.md

 >
 > This is still an experimental feature.
 It is **NOT** recommended that you use it in the production environment.
 Currently, some known issues are as follows:
 >
-> - This feature is temporarily incompatible with [TiCDC](/ticdc/ticdc-overview.md), it might cause TiCDC to run abnormally.
+> - This feature is temporarily incompatible with [TiCDC](/ticdc/ticdc-overview.md), and the feature might cause TiCDC to run abnormally.
 >
-> - This feature is temporarily incompatible with [Follower Read](/follower-read.md) and [TiFlash](/tiflash/tiflash-overview.md), and has no guarantee for snapshot isolation during the use.
+> - This feature is temporarily incompatible with [Follower Read](/follower-read.md) and [TiFlash](/tiflash/tiflash-overview.md), and snapshot isolation cannot be guaranteed during the use.
 >
-> - No guarantee for external consistency.
+> - External consistency cannot be guaranteed.
 >
 > - If the transaction commit is interrupted abnormally due to the shutdown of the TiDB machine while executing DDL operation, the data format might be incorrect.